SuperOfficeDocs/superoffice-docs/docs/en/marketing/forms/learn/index.md

 ## What can I use Web forms for

-You can use web forms to capture your website visitors’ details – their name, email address, preferences, comments, and feedback, and possibly convert them into customers.
+You can use web forms to capture your website visitors' details – their name, email address, preferences, comments, and feedback, and possibly convert them into customers.
 The data you get via web forms can be automatically imported to your SuperOffice CRM database, saving you time and effort.

 * **Capture contact information:** The information people submit on web forms is saved in SuperOffice CRM, so you can follow up on them later.